emarquezz/ELISER-StrainDesignDB/README.md

-# A database of over 16,000 strain design publications reveals a conserved set of metabolic engineering targets
+# A database of over 15,000 strain design publications reveals a conserved set of metabolic engineering targets

 **Authors**: Elisa Márquez-Zavala¹, Francesca Di Bartolomeo², Daniel Machado¹(*)
 ¹ Department of Biotechnology and Food Science, NTNU, Trondheim, Norway
 ² SINTEF Industry, Trondheim, Norway
 (*) Corresponding author: daniel.machado@ntnu.no

-## Summary
+## Abstract

-Microbial biotechnology can drive sustainable production of industrially relevant compounds.
-We compiled a **database of experimentally validated strain design strategies** from over **16,000** research articles, including **host strain**, **target compounds**, and **gene modifications**.
-We observe a **conserved set of target metabolic genes** in central carbon metabolism (upper glycolysis, pentose phosphate pathway, TCA, fermentative routes).
-The key differentiator is not **which genes** are targeted, but **how** (up- vs down-regulation), underscoring the role of **branch-point control** and **redox balancing**.
-This database serves as a starting point for new strain design projects.
+Microbial biotechnology has the potential to address several societal issues through the sustainable production of industrially relevant compounds.
+Despite decades of successful cases, rational engineering of microbial metabolism is still a complex process due to the fine balance between nutrient supply, allocation of cellular resources, energy demand and redox balancing.
+In this work, we implemented a text-mining workflow for metabolic engineering and compiled a **database of experimentally validated strain design strategies** from over **15.000** research articles, which includes information on **host strain**, **target compounds**, and **gene modifications**.
+This large dataset reveals trends on the selection of suitable hosts for different kinds of products and the respective gene targets.
+Despite the wide variety of microbes and products, we observe a **conserved set of target metabolic genes** associated with central carbon metabolism, especially in upper glycolysis, pentose-phosphate pathway, citric acid cycle, and fermentative pathways.
+The most distinguishing feature among strain design strategies seems not to be **which genes are targeted**, but rather the **direction** in which they are modified (increased or decreased expression).
+Controlling flux at **key branching points** and **redox balancing** reactions is thus a critical engineering step to steer metabolism.
+Our collection of 25 years of literature can provide a stepping stone for starting new strain design projects without reinventing the wheel.

 > **Repository goals**
 > - Provide data, code, and figures supporting the manuscript.